nirtamir2/talks/2025-06-25/src/slides.md

 So let's see what vanilla Three.js code looks like.
 First we import all as THREE from three.js
 [click]
-First, we create a WebGLRenderer - this creates a canvas element and handles all the low-level WebGL rendering.
+Then, we create a WebGLRenderer - this creates a canvas element and handles all the low-level WebGL rendering.
 We set its size and append it to the DOM.
 [click]
 Then we create a Scene.
 [click]
-We add a PerspectiveCamera to define our viewpoint and set its position.
+We add a PerspectiveCamera and set its position.
 [click]
-We create a BoxGeometry with height, width and depth of 1, and MeshBasicMaterial with a blue color and we combine them to a mesh for our cube.
+We create a BoxGeometry with height, width and depth of 1, and a MeshBasicMaterial with a blue color, and we create a Cube mesh
 [click]
 Then we need to add the mesh to the scene
 [click]
-and render it with our camera
+and render it using our camera
 [click]
 Notice how verbose this code is.
 [click]